 So Which Floor Is Right for Your Home?

-If you want the look that adds the most resale value and you’re on a main level with stable humidity, engineered hardwood is almost always the right answer for SLC homes.
-Our flooring and home value guide digs into the ROI numbers in detail.
-It handles the dry climate better than solid, it looks identical to solid, and it will last decades with basic care.
+If you want the look that adds the most resale value and you are on a main level with stable humidity, engineered hardwood is almost always the right answer for SLC homes.
+It handles the dry climate better than solid, it looks nearly identical to solid, and it will last for years with basic care.

-That’s exactly what the in-home consultation is for.
-We bring 40–60 curated samples to your home so you can see each option in your actual lighting, next to your actual furniture, before you make any decision.
-No showroom.
-No guesswork.
+That is exactly what the in-home consultation is for.
+We bring a curated selection of samples to your home so you can see each option in your actual lighting, next to your actual furniture, before you make any decision.
+Then we build the quote line by line so the product choice and the project number are both clear.